 2. Click Start, and then type: %windir% and press Enter.

-3. In the folder that opens, you can find Software Distribution folder and you should then right click on it and choose “Flat n?mn?” change to the Software Distribution-old.
+3. In the folder that opens, you can find the Software Distribution folder, and you then right-click it and select "Rename” change to the Software Distribution-old.

-4. Afterwards, open the System32 folder and locate the folder “Catroot2” and right-click it and select “Flat n?mn?” and change it to CatRoot2-old.
+4. Then, open the System32 folder and locate the folder "Catroot2” and right-click it and select "Rename” and change it to CatRoot2-old.

 Once you have done this, restart your computer, and then try again.